AMF Chevvron 2-32: Design and development

 The Chevvron was designed to meet a requirement for an aircraft conforming with the Civil Aviation Authority's regulations for microlight aircraft and fitted with conventional three-axis controls.
 The Chevvron is a mid-wing monoplane with a pod-and boom configuration and high aspect ratio wings.
 It is built of composite materials and is fitted with a fixed nosewheel undercarriage.
 The normal powerplant was a single König SD 570 two-stroke, four-cylinder air-cooled radial engine rated at 32 hp and driving a three-bladed propeller.

 The first prototype, fitted with a V-tail, made its maiden flight in late 1983.
 A modified second prototype, with a conventional tail flew in October 1986.

 Operational history

 AMF Microflight began production of the Chevvron in 1987, with 19 completed at their Membury factory by 1990.
 A single example was built of the Sea Chevvron, a floatplane version fitted with a more powerful (48 hp) König engine, while examples were also fitted with a 45 hp Limbach engine.
 In total, 41 Chevvrons were built.
-In the 1990s, as single-rotor wankel engine from the MidWest AE series was successfully fitted to a Chevvron.
+In the 1990s, a single-rotor wankel engine from the MidWest AE series was successfully fitted to a Chevvron.